Lane Thomas Player Props: Nationals vs. Guardians

-On Saturday, Lane Thomas (coming off going 2-for-4) and the Washington Nationals play the Cleveland Guardians, whose starting pitcher will be Zach Plesac.
-First pitch is at 4:05 PM ET.
+On Sunday, Lane Thomas (.270 batting average in his past 10 games, with four walks and an RBI) and the Washington Nationals play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 1:35 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Guardians.
+In his most recent game he had a one-hit performance (1-for-4) against the Guardians.

 Lane Thomas Game Info & Props vs. the Guardians